Psychedelic/terabethia-docs/docs/terabethia-testnet/eth-weth.md

 It is a three-contract implementation.
 A proxy contract on Ethereum receives Goerli Ether deposits from a user, locks them, and sends a mint message to the Internet Computer by calling the Terabethia bridge contract.

-That message is sent to a WETH proxy canister on the IC that consumes the message and tells the WETH ([DIP20](https://github.com/Psychedelic/DIP20)) token canister to mint an equivalent amount of Wrapped Ethereum IC.
+That message is sent to a WETH proxy canister on the IC that consumes the message and tells the WETH ([DIP20](https://github.com/Psychedelic/DIP20)) token canister to mint an equivalent amount of Wrapped Ethereum on IC.

 Here's the repository of both IC-side contracts (proxy, and token):